 Dewi (48:26.406)

-But I think if there would be, how you say, ex -founders listening and they would like to do like new projects, please go and talk to universities.
-They have so many interesting scientific products sometimes on the shelf where they do not found co -founders because yeah, of course, if you’re an academic, it’s very hard to understand like the business value, but…
+But I think if there would be, how you say, ex -founders listening and they would like to do new projects, please go and talk to universities.
+They have so many interesting scientific products sometimes on the shelf where they can’t find co -founders because yeah, of course, if you’re an academic, it’s very hard to understand the business value.
+But yeah, universities are sometimes really searching for co -founders.
+So definitely something to look into.

 Anke Huiskes (49:00.558)